 The Specialized Health Needs Interagency Collaboration Project (SHNIC) is a community-based program that provides on-site training and technical assistance to parents and personnel from schools and community service programs throughout Maryland at no cost.

-- Referrals to other community and health resources or support services
+- Referrals to community and health resources or support services

-- Database of publications and educational materials on specific medical conditions
+- Database of publications and educational materials about specific medical conditions

 To Request Training or Technical Assistance: